1. TaoTronics Stylish Metal – Best to Buy in 2017

 When it comes to lighting angle, this lamp is extremely versatile.
 It can basically do every twists and turns a ballet dancer can.
 Want to move your seat to the other side of the table without moving the heavy base?
 The lamp can make a 180 degree spin on its “leg”.
 Its body, meanwhile, accommodates folding and stretching to a large extent.
 Even the head can nod to give extra light or avoid glare to your eyes.

-Another thing I find cool about the desk lamp is that it comes with a USB port to charge your phone or ereader at the same time.
+Another thing I find cool about this TaoTronics is that it comes with a USB port to charge your phone or ereader at the same time.
 The night light mode – not my thing but other users seem to find it a big plus.

 It also has a 60 minutes timer function, which can be quite handy.
 It’s particularly useful for people like me who need a reminder to take short breaks from sitting in front of the desktop.
 It could also be highly appreciated by the bed readers who plan to fall asleep while they read and don’t want to wake up again to turn off the light.

 2. BenQ Eyecare – Best for the Eyes